CMPT-276-FALL-2024/project-03-rivers/README.md

 ## Group Members

-1. Ryota Kato
+1. Ryota Kato (301621928)
-2. Eito Nishikawa
+2. Eito Nishikawa (301635084)
-3. Tulika Varma
+3. Tulika Varma (301557309)
-4. Ansh Aggarwal
+4. Ansh Aggarwal (301572371)

 ## Project Description

-First, weather information (weather, temperature, humidity) is acquired using the Weather API.

-The acquired weather information is sent to ChatGPT using the OpenAI API, and ChatGPT is asked to suggest some music that matches the weather information.

-Display the suggested music information using Spotify API, and display the music information and thumbnails on the website and play them (also create a section to play the music).
+In the web project, the user logs in to Spotify.
+According to the emotions being detected by the user, a personalized song recommendation list is provided through Spotify API via ChatGPT, showing the details of the song on an accordant screen.
+Thereafter, users can create a playlist of suggested songs and push it directly into their Spotify account.